Ugagen/HomeThermostat/README.md

 Currently it is working and I have plans to add new functional, remote and local controls, and add new sensors.

-On the end I want to do a module system for different use cases.
+Finally I want to do a module system for different use cases.

 ![Project](Thermostat.png)